Official Name: State of Israel

-Economic Freedom: Israel’s economic freedom score is 68.5, making its economy the 43rd freest in the 2011 Index.
-Israel is ranked 5th out of 17 countries in the Middle East/North Africa region.
-(2011 Index of Economic Freedom).
+Economic Freedom: Israel’s economic freedom score is 72.8, making its economy the 27nd freest in the 2019 Index.
+Its overall score increased by 0.6 point since last year's index.
+Israel is ranked 2nd out of 14 countries in the Middle East/North Africa region.
+(2018 Index of Economic Freedom).

 Regulatory System: It is government policy to encourage increased competition through market liberalization and deregulation, but tax, labor, health, and safety laws can be impediments to the foreign investor.
 Despite the current trend towards deregulation, Israel's bureaucracy can be difficult to navigate, especially for foreign investors unfamiliar with the system.
 It is important that potential investors get approvals or other commitments in writing from regulatory officials.

 Intellectual Property Rights: Israel is a Member of the WTO and the World Intellectual Property Organization (WIPO).
 It is a signatory to the Berne Convention for the Protection of Literary and Artistic Works, the Universal Copyright Convention, the Paris Convention for the Protection of Industrial Property, and the Patent Cooperation Treaty.
 Israel has also implemented the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).

 Exchange Control: Foreign-currency controls have been completely abolished, and the Israeli shekel has become a freely convertible currency.